 Computing & Information Technology (CIT) supports technology at Geneseo.
 Our mission is to provide outstanding leadership and support to the college community in computing, voice and data communications and instructional technologies.
-Geneseo offers exceptional computing facilities in all academic buildings and residence halls.
 For complete details on the information provided below, please contact the CIT HelpDesk at 245-5588 or visit our website at http://cit.geneseo.edu.
 The HelpDesk is staffed by both professionals and students and offers computer assistance for students, faculty and staff.

-SUNY Geneseo requires incoming freshmen or undergraduate students who expect to graduate with the class of 2011 or later to bring a notebook computer to Geneseo.
+SUNY Geneseo requires incoming students to bring a notebook computer to Geneseo.
 This requirement has several benefits, including-

-- enabling students, faculty, and staff to take advantage of learning opportunities that exist only when every student in a classroom has a laptop; - establishing a campus culture in which faculty and staff are increasingly willing and able to explore innovative and effective classroom and co-curricular uses of information technology; - •encouraging students to develop essential computer skills.
+- •enabling students, faculty, and staff to take advantage of learning opportunities that exist only when every student in a classroom has a laptop; - establishing a campus culture in which faculty and staff are increasingly willing and able to explore innovative and effective classroom and co-curricular uses of information technology; - •encouraging students to develop essential computer skills.